Malyuk

-The Malyuk is a development of the Soviet Kalashnikov assault rifle, reconfigured into a bullpup layout.

 History

-According to IPI Vice CEO Serhiy Luhovskoy, development of the Malyuk started in 2005.
-It was based on an earlier attempt for a bullpup rifle known as the Vepr and the mistakes made with it.
+According to IPI Vice CEO Serhiy Luhovskyy, development of the Malyuk started in 2005.

 The development was based on a contract placed by the Security Service of Ukraine with prototype rifles provided before inquiries were made by the Ukrainian Ministry of Defence in 2008.

 In February 2015, feedback was provided by then president Petro Poroshenko and the Department of State Security Guard.

 Production was made in cooperation with the Electron Corporation as they can quickly produce the rifles with modern manufacturing equipment with the Krasyliv Assembly Manufacturing Plant.

 The Malyuk debuted in 2015 at the Arms & Security Expo in Kyiv in 2015.

 The rifle was first seen in public outside of Ukraine at the International Defence Industry Fair in May 2015 at Istanbul, Turkey and at the Azerbaijan International Defence Exhibition in September 2016 at Baku, Azerbaijan.

-In 2016, it was known that 200 Malyuks were delivered to the Ukrainian Army.
-Limited trials were conducted on the Malyuk with the Ukrainian Army in the same year.

-The Malyuk has been used in the 2022 Russian invasion of Ukraine by Ukrainian's special forces units; the National Guard of Ukraine, including the Azov Battalion; and the Ukrainian Territorial Defense Forces.
-The Rapid Operational Response Unit has been reportedly using it in the war.